Bearing Of B From A

 • Q: How are bearings used in GPS navigation?

-• A: GPS devices utilize sophisticated algorithms to calculate bearings based on satellite signals.
+• A: GPS devices work with sophisticated algorithms to calculate bearings based on satellite signals.
 This allows the device to accurately determine the bearing to a destination and provide real-time navigation information.

 • Q: What are the units used for bearings?